Alpajp/LiriApp/README.md

 This project allows a user to search spotify for song, Bands in town for concert and OMBDI for movies or do at the command of "node liri.js > .
 Have Fun.

-How to use
+How to use :

- node to run this program.
+ Use node to run this program.
 Use node liri.js then run one of the following comands, then add search text:

 * concert-this
 * spotify-this-song